GoCarrot/carrot-blog/source/_posts/2013-03-04-why-we-built-carrot.markdown

 * We're working on partnerships with some of the top players in the mobile spaces of tools, metrics, and customer acquisition.
 * Our seed funding round is progressing nicely.

-We believe we can help developers get more users in their apps, and make those users generate more users. __We're building a company that measures its success on the success of our customers.__ Making a profitable business out of making our customers more profitable, that's a good place to be.
+We believe we can help developers get more users in their apps, and make those users generate more users. __We're building a company that measures its success on the success of our customers.__ Making a profitable business out of making our customers more profitable?
+That's a good place to be.

 Interested in Carrot?
 [Sign up](https://gocarrot.com/developers/sign_up) and give us a try!
 We talk to each of our customers personally.
 Your success is our success.